 1. Go biking

 Exploring Queenstown by bike is an excellent way to get to the more remote areas around town.
+There are a number of trails around for all different skill levels.
 There’s the gondola-accessed downhill Queenstown Bike Park or the 75-mile Queenstown Trail that takes you through Lake Wakatipu, Lake Hayes, and Gibbston.
-Full-day mountain bike rentals start around 69 NZD while e-bike rentals are 129 NZD.
+There’s even one of the most well-known dirt-jump parks on the planet that draws bikers from around the world.
+If you’re up for a longer trip, six of New Zealand’s multi-day Great Rides start here as well.
+You can rent mountain bikes or e-bikes by the hour, the day, or even longer.

 2. Take a helicopter flight

 Queenstown is set against a backdrop of The Remarkables mountain range.
 A scenic flight takes you over secluded alpine lakes, lush forests, and rugged mountain peaks.
 You can fly over the high points of Coronet Peak, Kawarau Gorge, Shotover River, and Skippers Canyon.
-For a 25-minute ride, you’ll pay around 215 NZD.
-It’s not cheap, but the views are epic!
+The helicopters are equipped with large windows so you can take in the incredible views.
+Lord of the Rings fans can even choose a ride that will take in familiar views of Middle Earth from the movies.
+Most rides are 25-30 minutes long, and the views are epic!
+Flights vary based on weather so book your flight for the beginning of your stay in case it needs to be rescheduled.

 3. Visit the Kiwi Birdlife Park